-Shira Horowitz co-teaches ED 264a Foundations of Education, a course taken during the first summer of the public elementary and Jewish day school concentrations of the MAT.
+Shira Horowitz is currently a coach and a course assistant in the AGS EdM program.
+She co-taught ED 264a Foundations of Education, a course taken during the first summer of the public elementary and Jewish day school concentrations of the MAT.
 Horowitz spent many years teaching kindergarten and first grade in a Jewish day school in the Boston area.
-She also worked as a mentor teacher and field instructor in the Jewish day school concentration of the MAT Program from 2002 to 2015.
+She also worked as a mentor teacher and field instructor in the Jewish day school concentration of the MAT Program from 2002 to 2021.

 Marya R. Levenson is Professor of the Practice in Education and Director Emerita of the Education Program.
 She was a teacher in the Boston Public Schools, principal of Newton North High School, and superintendent of the North Colonie Schools.
 She is the founder of the Brandeis Education Studies Program and co-director of the Teacher Leadership Program.
 Levenson is the author of Pathways to Teacher Leadership: Emerging Models, Changing Roles.

 Jed Lippard currently serves as the Chief Learning Officer at Buckingham Browne & Nichols School in Cambridge.
 In this role, he oversees teaching and learning, curriculum and instruction, adult growth and development, and educational innovation PreK-12.
 Prior to joining BB&N, Jed served as the Dean of Children's Programs and the Head of the School for Children at the Bank Street College of Education in New York City.
 Previously, he spent more than two decades teaching and leading in two innovative public charter schools in Massachusetts.
 Jed holds doctoral and Master’s degrees from the Harvard Graduate School of Education and a Bachelor’s degree from Brown University.
 His research focuses on differentiated instructional leadership for adult growth and development in schools.